Andrée Chedid: Life

 Chedid was born in Cairo, Egypt, on 20 March 1920 to a Lebanese and Syrian Christian family.
 She was the daughter of Selim Saab, a Maronite Christian born in Baabda, Lebanon; and Alice Khoury, who was from Damascus, Syria.

 When she was 10 years old, she was sent to a boarding school, where she learned English and French.
 At 14, she left for Europe.
 She then returned to Cairo to go to the American University.
 Her dream was to become a dancer.

 When she was 22, she married Louis Selim Chedid, a Lebanese physician from a Maronite bourgeois family in Cairo and former research director at the National Center for Scientific Research, honorary professor of the Institute Pasteur and author of several books such as The heart remains and Babel which he wrote with his wife Andree.

 Both her son Louis Chedid and her grandson Matthieu Chedid, also known as -M-, are popular pop and rock singers in France.
 She contributed song lyrics to her grandson including that of Bonoboo on the 1999 album Je dis aime.
-Her granddaughter Émilie Chedid (born in 1970) is a French director, Joseph Chedid (born in 1986), also known by his stage name of Selim, is a French singer and Anna Chedid (born in 1987), also known by her stage name of Nach, is also a French singer.
+Her granddaughter Émilie Chedid (born 1970) is a French director, Joseph Chedid (born 1986), also known by his stage name Selim, is a French singer and Anna Chedid (born 1987), also known by her stage name Nach, is also a French singer.